d3x068/reveng-notes/c_programming/README.md

 ```

 4. Pointer Arithmatic

-pointers can be incremented and decremented.
+Pointers can be incremented and decremented.
 When you increment a pointer, it moves to the next memory location based on the size of the data type it points to.
 ```c
 int arr[] = {1,2,3,4};
 int *ptr = arr; // arr is actually the same with &arr[0]